Title: On the Verge (Prelude to an Admission of Love)

 “Thank you,” he says, never more relieved.

 “Thanks go to you in large part, Agent Mulder.
 Your quick action likely saved her life.
-Her condition was very serious but we were able to stabilize her with passive external warming.
+Her condition was unquestionably serious but we were able to stabilize her with passive external warming.
 We administered humidified oxygen and warm intravenous fluids.
 Her core body temp still isn’t where we want it but is continuing to rise.”

-Mulder pulls up short at the door to the treatment room where Scully is asleep on the exam bed.
+Mulder pulls up short at the door to the treatment room where Scully is asleep in bed.
 A tube loops from an oxygen tank to her nose.
 An IV bag hangs on a nearby pole.
 She’s wearing an oversized hospital gown that makes her appear even smaller than she is.
 There are dark circles beneath her eyes and she’s nearly as pale as the bedsheets.
 The sight takes him back to the Trinity Hospital Emergency Medical Unit, when she was dying of cancer.

 He takes a deep breath and crosses the room to stand beside her.
 Gently, he brushes aside a loose strand of hair at her temple.
 She’s been cleaned up, her hair rinsed, her body washed, the oily substance is gone.
-He regrets the loss of trace evidence but is so damn glad to see her.
+He regrets the loss of trace evidence but is so goddamn glad to see her.
 She stirs and wakens.

 “Hey,” he says softly.